-- Confirmatory Examination Program.
+- .
+Confirmatory Examination Program.
 Applicants whose academic preparation appears to be similar to that provided by a CEAB-accredited engineering program will normally be assigned a Confirmatory Examination Program (CEP). - Specific Examination Program.
 Applicants whose academic qualifications are judged by PEO to fall between those of a technology diploma and those of an engineering degree will be assigned a Specific Examination Program.

 iii.
 Explain how work experience is taken into account.

-SAME AS LAST YEAR Applicants who have substantial engineering experience are referred to the Experience Requirement Committee (ERC) for an interview, where they are given an opportunity to demonstrate their academic knowledge as it has been applied to their engineering experience.
-Approximately two-thirds of internationally trained engineers satisfy the academic requirements without writing technical exams. j) If your organization conducts competency assessment: i.
+Applicants who have substantial engineering experience are referred to the Experience Requirement Committee (ERC) for an interview, where they are given an opportunity to demonstrate their academic knowledge as it has been applied to their engineering experience.
+Approximately two-thirds of internationally trained engineers satisfy the academic requirements without writing technical exams.

+j) If your organization conducts competency assessment:

+i.
 Describe the methodology used to evaluate competency.

-SAME AS LAST YEAR PEO conducts competency assessments based on the principle of "peer review."
-The methodology to evaluate competency is twofold, as follows: 1.
-When the candidate has most of his/her engineering work experience in Canada, PEO is guided by the evaluation against five experience criteria that is performed by at least two Canadian professional engineers who are sufficiently familiar with the day-to-day engineering quality of the applicant's work.
-When the applicant has most of his/her engineering work experience outside Canada we conduct peer review personal interviews against the same five experience criteria. ii.
+PEO conducts competency assessments based on the principle of "peer review."
+The methodology to evaluate competency is twofold, as follows:

+- 1. When the candidate has most of his/her engineering work experience in Canada, PEO is guided by the evaluation against five experience criteria that is performed by at least one Canadian professional engineer who is sufficiently familiar with the day-to-day engineering quality of the applicant's work. - 2.
+When the applicant has most of his/her engineering work experience outside Canada, PEO conducts peer review personal interviews against the same five experience criteria. - ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-SAME AS LAST YEAR The methodology is validated by the fact that there are two independent assessments conducted by "peers". iii.
+The methodology is validated by the fact that there are two independent assessments conducted by "peers". iii.
 Explain how work experience is used in the assessment of competency.

-The result of the experience assessment is correlated with the educational base as evidenced by the university degrees and transcripts in order to ensure that the applicant is able to competently and safely put to practice his/her engineering education which is basically what is being understood by the word "competency."
+SAME AS LAST YEAR The result of the experience assessment is correlated with the educational base as evidenced by the university degrees and transcripts in order to ensure that the applicant is able to competently and safely put to practice his/her engineering k) If your organization conducts prior learning assessment:

+education which is basically what is being understood by the word "competency."